VicMarBall/ParticleSystems_and_SpecialEffects/README.md

 ### Add the Module ParticleSystemManager
 Add the ParticleSystemManager to your App's Module System (and adapt any possible inconsistencies)

-### Add the PrintAlphaTexture in your Render Module
+### Add the DrawParticleAlpha in your Render Module
 To be able to print the particles with changing colors, a new function has to be added to the Render module (This is made to work with SDL).
-You can find the function in Render.cpp
+You can find the function DrawParticleAlpha in Render.cpp

 ## Extra Posible Inclusions